rethinkdb/rethinkdb-rs/api/javascript/accessing-rql/each.md

 # Description #

 Lazily iterate over the result set one element at a time.
-The second callback is optional and is called when the iteration stops (when there is no more row or when the callback returns `false`).
+The second callback is optional and is called when the iteration stops (when there are no more rows or when the callback returns `false`).

 __Example:__ Let's process all the elements!